binipringle/constructs/_texts/0-outlineforfinal.md

 Here, ... *to see if unduly burdensome, discuss state's non-economic interest including state police powers: health, safety and welfare.*[^10]

+Therefore, the statute [is / is not] unduly burdensome.

 (4) The fourth question is whether there were other means available to achieve the statute's purpose.

 Here, the state [could have / could not have] achieved its ends by using less discriminatory means because ... (the availability of less discriminatory means is considered but not required)

+Therefore, other means [were / were not] available to the state.

 Therefore, the dormant commerce clause [does / does not] prohibit the state's enactment of [the statute] because the state's interest in the statute [is / is not] legitimate, the effects of the statute [are / are not] incidental, the statute [is / is not] unduly burdensome, and the state [could have / could not have] achieved its end by using less discriminatory means.